 | Best for | Full-stack SaaS | Dev environments, budget-conscious |

 Our take: Both now offer auth, but Supabase's ecosystem is more mature (storage, real-time, edge functions).
-If you want serverless with excellent branching and a generous free tier, Neon is great for development and side projects.
-For production databases where uptime is critical, consider Supabase or PlanetScale instead.
+Neon is excellent for development and side projects thanks to its branching and generous free tier — and it pairs amazingly well with our Drizzle and Prisma kits.
+For production workloads where uptime is critical, PlanetScale is the safer choice — see the next section for why.

 Best Database Software for Small Business